 - The property is built on a hillside, with the accommodations and resort facilities set on terraced grounds that cascade down towards the beach and Andaman Sea.
 The resort’s arrival & departure area is located at the top of the hill: a short driveway leads to a circular courtyard with an elephant sculpture at its center, the spa on one side (more on that below) and a stunning welcome pavilion on the other side.
 The latter features an Instagram-worthy lobby filled with lily pad ponds, a stylish reception area, and an open-sided lounge that allow guests to take in the surrounding natural beauty, including hilltop forests, lakes, and wetlands.

 - The resort has 71 beautifully appointed, all-pool suites and villas.
 There are several categories to choose from, ranging from hilltop pavilions to two-bedroom beach villas.
-During my holiday, I stayed in a residential-style Ocean View Pool Pavilion, which featured a king-size bed, partitioned living room area, elegant bathroom with double vanities, and an outside courtyard with deep soaking bathtub and rain shower.
+During my holiday, I stayed in a Partial Ocean View Pool Villa, which featured a king-size bed, partitioned living room area, elegant bathroom with double vanities, and an outside courtyard with deep soaking bathtub and rain shower.
 Soft neutral tones were utilized throughout, infused with natural light through retractable floor-to-ceiling windows.
 The room’s expansive terrace came with distant views of the Andaman Sea and was equipped with a daybed, sofa and private pool.

 - Set in a relaxed beachside environment where sun decks and walkways blend harmoniously with the tropical landscaping, the organic free-form swimming pool is one of the resort’s eye-catchers.
 The enormous pool wraps around towering palm trees and floating platforms with stylish loungers, creating a sense of seclusion, privacy, and exclusivity.
 The pool area is divided into several section by wooden pathways: a designated lap pool (adult’s only), and activity pool, and children’s pool sections.
 Guests can pass the hours as they choose, while a dedicated catering team is on hand to take food and refreshment orders.